malaybaku/VMagicMirror/docs/pages/english/get_started.md

 Please see the detail in [Expressions](./docs/expressions).

-`Device Assignment` expects several use cases.

-`None` or `Keboard (word)`: Just placing avatar on PC.
-This setups most well mimes your motion.

-`Gamepad` or `MIDI Controller`: Work streaming matches for these options.

-`Keyboard (num 0-8)`: The case when you want to disable keyboard based motion but want to input.
-You can keep the character always gripping gamepad, and you can still use keyboard and mouse!
+When choosing `Device Assignment` to `Gamepad` or `MIDI Controller`, selected device arm motion is disabled.
+This helps you to hide what you do to change face expression from audience.

 #### 2.4.
 Screenshot